Loading...

 Multiple conversational turns

 The Messages API is stateless, which means that you always send the full conversational history to the API.
 You can use this pattern to build up a conversation over time.
-Earlier conversational turns don't necessarily need to actually originate from Claude — you can use synthetic assistant messages.
+Earlier conversational turns don't necessarily need to actually originate from Claude.
+You can use synthetic assistant messages.

 {"role": "user", "content": "Hello, Claude"},